 If you prefer a minimalist wardrobe and have only a small selection of ties, a grenadine tie in a navy blue really ought to be included among them.
 A navy blue grenadine tie is utterly timeless and will complement almost any combination of shirt and suit you can imagine.

 Grenadines are a fairly weighty fabric.
 It's best to stick to simple knots.
 A Four-in-Hand or a double Four-in-Hand still create large, well-defined knots that pair nicely with your common semi-spread collar.

 If there is only one knot you know how to tie, it's a Four-in-Hand.
 The Four-in-Hand is an asymmetrical knot that can lend a charming look of dishabille to your outfit.
 However, if you seek symmetrical perfection with your grenadine tie, it is better to opt for the Kelvin knot.

 No matter how you choose to wear it, a grenadine tie makes an excellent addition to any wardrobe.
 Plus, it can't hurt to go through life feeling a little bit like James Bond.
 Channelling that easy suaveness has got to be good for anyone's mood—and when you feel good, you better believe you look good too.

 Aklasu Grenadine Ties

-Our silk is produced by near century-old traditional wooden looms in Como, Italy by one of the oldest mills in Italy and Europe.
+Our Grenadines are produced by near century-old traditional wooden looms in Como, Italy by one of the oldest mills in Italy and Europe.
 This artisanal technique produces an authentically beautiful three-dimensional textured weave, making it very rare to come by.